High-altitude pulmonary edema: Epidemiology

 Rates of HAPE differs depending on altitude and speed of ascent.
 In general, there is about a 0.2 to 6 percent incidence at 4,500 m, and about 2 to 15 percent at 5,500 m.
-The higher incidence of 6% has been seen when climbers ascend at a rate > 600m/day.
+The higher incidence of 6% has been seen when climbers ascend at a rate greater than 600m/day.
 It has been reported that about 1 in 10,000 skiers who travel to moderate altitudes in Colorado develop HAPE; one study reported 150 cases over 39 months at a Colorado resort located at 2,928 m.
 About 1 in 50 climbers who ascended Denali [6,194 m] developed pulmonary edema, and as high as 6% of climbers ascending rapidly in the Alps [4,559 m].
 In climbers who had previously developed HAPE, re-attack rate was up to 60% with ascent to 4,559 m in a 36-hour time period, though this risk was significantly reduced with slower ascent rates.
 It is believed that up to 50% of people suffer from subclinical HAPE with mild edema to the lungs but no clinical impairment.